Amitkr001/PayMe/README.md

 ## Getting Started

-To get started with the PayTM Clone project, follow these steps:
+To get started with the PayMe project, follow these steps:

 1. **Clone the Repository**: Clone the repository from GitHub: